[Enter your text here.]

 Programs

-Sign of the Times Cultural Workshop & Gallery, Inc., since 1970 is a year-round cultural art center that help raise self-esteem in inter-city, at-risk youth in the Ward 7 & 8 encouraging them to become active in their communities and be evolved and expand their horizons in the visual, performing, literary arts, history and computer literacy.
+Founded in 1970, Sign of the Times Cultural Workshop & Gallery, Inc., is a year-round cultural art center founded to help raise the self-esteem of inner-city, at-risk youth in the Ward 7 & 8 by encouraging them to become artistically active in their communities by participating in the visual, performing, and literary arts and providing exposure to the history of their communities.

 Gallery: Sign of the Times Gallery (formally Mrs. Powell’s) open June 2, 1972 is the first art gallery east of the Acosta River in the Ward 7 community.
 Our gallery showcase the many talented children, youth and young adults artistic expressions within there our community, though group, one man and woman exhibits.
 Local, National and Inter National artist who have showed in our gallery are; Sam Gilliam, Lou Stovall, Mike Easton, Perry Martin and Michael Platt.
 Also our gallery is a showcase for cultural exchange by co-sponsorship of exhibits with the Anacostia Museum (formally Anacostia Neighborhood), National Museum (formally the African Museum) and Fond Del Soul Galley.